-Aside from caffeine, green tea has EGCG, known as catechin, where it helps in breaking fats and then move those fats in the bloodstream to make muscles more active.
-Consuming tea makes you relax and calm.
-If you are craving for an extra snack, green tea suppresses your appetite and you will feel full after just 1-2 cups of tea.
-Green tea has more benefits and having caffeine does not mean it causes dehydration.
-Yes, it is true that it causes more bathroom visits to flush out extra sodium and water but sipping moderate cups of green tea does not contribute that much to your fluid intake and does not have a dehydration effect.
+Green tea has more benefits, and having caffeine does not mean it causes dehydration.
+Yes, it indeed causes more bathroom visits to flush out extra sodium and water.
+But sipping moderate cups of green tea does not contribute that much to your fluid intake and does not have a dehydration effect.

-According to Dr. Daniel Vigil clinical professor at the David Geffen School of Medicine at the UCLA, if you find yourself with headaches or other symptoms, you may just sensitive to caffeine or dehydrated that is nothing to do with your tea habit.
+According to Dr. Daniel Vigil, clinical professor at the David Geffen School of Medicine at UCLA, if you find yourself with headaches or other symptoms, you may just be sensitive to caffeine, or you’re dehydrated—nothing to do with your tea habit!

-The unique health property that can be found on teas but not on any other beverages is the high flavonoid content that is an excellent source of hydration.
-It is also an antioxidant where it can help you flush toxins out of your body.
+The unique health property found in teas but not in any other beverages is the high flavonoid content.
+And guess what?
+It's an excellent source of hydration!
+It is also an antioxidant that can help you flush toxins out of your body.
 In short, aside from being a healthy fluid, green tea also contains additional health benefits than other fad caffeinated drinks.

 If you have ever thought that Green Tea is an “acquired taste” or that it is “too bitter” to enjoy, we’re here to change your mind!
 We want everyone to experience the health benefits of Green Tea and show you that this can be an amazing, refreshing, and delicious drink when made correctly.
 With just a few tips on how to brew this powerful leaf we can change your mind about the taste and enjoyment of drinking Green Tea.